ahnafahmad/Dmoney-Trnx-API-Automation-Selenium-Python_Robot-Framework/README.md

 # Dmoney Trnx API Automation using Selenium-Python Robot-Framework

-### An [API](https://api.postman.com/collections/1844288-143eb923-423f-4c91-a198-fe6e56d20e35?access_key=PMAT-01GJ3CC22Q0066PJWP3T0XHQ8G) is tested by using Robot
-framework &Selenium Python for validation purpose.
+### An [API](https://api.postman.com/collections/1844288-143eb923-423f-4c91-a198-fe6e56d20e35?access_key=PMAT-01GJ3CC22Q0066PJWP3T0XHQ8G) is tested by using Robot framework & Selenium Python for validation purpose.
 Here, the status codes, validation messages and the flow of API is tested using a Dmoney
 API where there is Login, Creating, updating, Deleting, Searching, Depositing Money, Checking, Cash in, Cash out, Sending Money.<br><br>